jrief/django-formset/README.md

     # ... more fields
 ```

-then we rendering to HTML, we shall wrap that form into our special Webcomponent:
+then when rendering to HTML, we can wrap that Form into our special Webcomponent:

 ```html
 {% load django_formset %}